tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 - The 1st, 6th, 7th and 8th arrondissements are the most expensive in terms of price per night (per person).
 Whereas the 19th and the 20th are the areas with the least expensive listings.
 - Most of the listings in Paris can host up to 4 people and in the 1rst, 2nd, 3rd and 8th there are quite a few listings that can host up to 5 or more guests.
 - Column 'price group' and column 'number of guests' are 66% positively correlated.
-- The priciest accommodatiom types can be found in 'Entire Place' with prices as high as 4000 euros per night whereas the cheapest ones are found in 'Shared Rooms'.
+- The priciest accommodation types can be found in 'Entire Place' with prices as high as 4000 euros per night whereas the cheapest ones are found in 'Shared Rooms' with prices less than 50 euros per night.
 - In terms of price per person, the most expensive type of accommodation is 'Hotel Rooms' at 99.9 euros per person per night and the cheapest type is 'Shared Rooms' at 38.4 euros per person per night.
 - Based on accommodation types, we have an average number of 3-4 guests for 'Entire Place', 2 guests for both 'Hotel Rooms' and 'Private Rooms' and 1 guest for 'Shared Rooms'.
 - Due to the nature of Airbnb, 'Entire Place' represents 84% of total listings, 'Private Rooms' at 11%, and very little percentage for 'Hotel Rooms' and 'Shared Rooms' each with a representation of less than 1%.